Brr… winter is definitely HERE!

 by Danny Baker

 Lucie Goose lives all alone in a house at the edge of the woods.
-She has never met or spoken to another animal of any sort until... a wolf, bear and lion turn up on her doorstep and go Rraaaarrrrrr!
-She should start screaming.
-She should run away.
-But Lucie Goose isn't very good at being scared.
+She has never met or spoken to another animal of any sort until… a wolf, bear and lion turn up on her doorstep and go Rraaaarrrrrr!
+Should she start screaming?
+Or run away?
+Lucie Goose isn’t very good at being scared.
 What will she do?

 Along Came a Different